 Asana practice must be established to ensure the correct practice of Pranayama.
 Asana practice is important for the development of the Yamas and Niyamas and in turn proper Asana and Pranayama practice is not possible without the Yamas and the Niyamas.
 These are the four externally oriented limbs that turn our awareness inward and away from the distractions of the external world to prepare us for the last four internally oriented limbs.
 Pratyahara is the fifth limb, which bridges the lower external limbs to the higher internal limbs.
 Once the first limbs are firmly rooted, the higher limbs spontaneously arise and evolve with time.

 The eight limbs of Ashtanga can also be categorised as Hatha yoga and Raja yoga.
-Hatha yoga comprises of the first five limbs, which are externally oriented and purify and balance the body, nervous system, and mind of the practitioner in preparation for Raja yoga, or higher royal yoga.
-The last three limbs (Dharana, Dhyana, and Samadhi) can be described as Raja yoga, and are the internal practices and meditation that lead us to the realisation of higher consciousness.
+Hatha yoga comprises of the first five limbs, which are externally oriented and purify and balance the body, nervous system, and mind of the practitioner in preparation for the higher limbs of Raja Yoga.
+These last three limbs (Dharana, Dhyana, and Samadhi) are the internal practices of concentration and meditation that lead us to the realization of higher consciousness.
 Growth between the eight limbs must be simultaneous so one's practice can be homogenous and balanced.
 The ancient sage Patanjali describes the eight limbs in his Yoga Sutras as follows:

 There are five yamas that regulate our inner behaviour and thus how we interact with the external world.
 They are non violence, truthfulness, non stealing, celibacy, and non possessiveness.